 To get an idea of what we need, you can view past projects elsewhere on this website.

-Ask your faculty advisor to review your project summary and PowerPoint prior to submitting them.
-We strongly recommend that you send them the description of the requirements listed above along with your materials.
+4. Faculty approvals Ask your faculty advisor to review your PowerPoint slide deck prior to submitting them.
+We strongly recommend that you send them the description of the requirements listed above along with your PowerPonts slide deck.
 Before we can issue your final check, we need your faculty advisor to send an email message to email@example.com with the current year and name of your program and “approval” (i.e. 20xx SURF approval) in the subject line.
-They must include the following text in the body of the message: “I have reviewed __________ (student’s name) Project Summary and PowerPoint and I approve of the content.
+They must include the following text in the body of the message: “I have reviewed __________ (student’s name) PowerPoint slide deck and I approve of the content.
 The PowerPoint summary is suitable for display for general audiences on the OUR website.”

 The PowerPoint you submit will be posted publicly online.
 If your mentor would like any results to be withheld for any amount of time, please let us know, and we will not post your PowerPoint online until given permission.
 (We need to be notified of this when you send your materials.)
 We will also pull anonymous quotes from the summary and evaluation for promotional materials and for donors.